Court Filing Services · All 50 States

 Court filings, submitted on time and confirmed

-Filing a document sounds simple until your e-file portal rejects the caption format at 4:47 PM on the day of a deadline.
-We handle the routing, the format checking, the rejection follow-ups, and the filing fee tender — so your filing lands clean, on the docket, with confirmation in your inbox.
+Filing sounds simple until your e-file portal rejects the caption format at 4:47 PM on the day of a deadline.
+We handle the routing, the format check, the rejection follow-ups, and the fee tender — so your filing lands clean, on the docket, with confirmation in your inbox.

 Different courts file differently.
 Federal courts run on PACER/CM/ECF.
 Most state courts have moved to mandatory e-filing through Tyler, Odyssey, or proprietary portals.
 Some local courts still require paper filing in person at the clerk's window.
 We work all three — and we know which one your destination court uses before quoting.

 Filing fees are passed through at cost.
-We disclose anticipated fees at intake based on the court, the filing type, and any per-page or motion-fee schedules that apply.
-We don't move forward with anything that exceeds the original quote without your authorization.
+We disclose anticipated fees at intake based on the court, the filing type, and any per-page or motion-fee schedules that apply, and we don't exceed the original quote without your authorization.

 And when a clerk rejects a filing for a technical issue — wrong caption format, missing signature block, exhibit not bookmarked, fee tender mismatched — we handle the rejection.
-We coordinate the correction with you, refile, and protect your deadline.
-Rejection handling is included in every filing assignment, not billed as a separate event.
+We coordinate the correction, refile, and protect your deadline.
+Rejection handling is included in every assignment, not billed as a separate event.

 Complaints & Petitions